13 Dating Red Flags for Women

 Posted Dec 08, 2013

-Wanting to find a life partner, spouse, or someone whose shoulder to lean your head upon are a nearly universal desire.
-Whether it’s the holiday season or Valentine’s Day or the magic of 4th of July fireworks, we know it’s the shared moments that are most special.
-Yet this desire can cloud our judgment and lead to poor choices.
-It can even feel like too much work starting over with someone new.
-But deep down you may have a nagging feeling that something just isn’t right.
+Wanting to find a life partner, spouse, or a shoulder to lean your head on is a nearly universal desire.
+Whether it’s the holiday season or Valentine’s Day or the magic of fireworks on the 4th of July, we know it’s the shared moments that are most special.
+Yet this desire can cloud judgment and lead to poor choices.
+Plus, starting over with someone new can feel like too much work.
+But deep down you have a nagging feeling that something just isn’t right.

-1) He expects you to do all the work.
+1) He expects you to do all the work

 2) Is he really emotionally invested?

 You ask him any iteration of relationship check-up questions and he’s either unsure, needs more time, or tables the topic entirely.
 It’s completely fair to ask if he sees long-term potential in the relationship, his view on commitment and marriage, and other “big picture” questions.
 The speed at which a relationship progresses is a function of many factors, one of them being age.
 However, this can also vary.
 On average, however, it is more socially acceptable for a person in her later 20s to early 30s to ask more serious questions earlier on.

 Furthermore, listen to your intuition.
 If you think he’s not emotionally invested, there is a good chance he’s not.
 Many times in the heat of an argument one partner might say: “Let’s end it now.”
 While it’s ultimately a power move, watch your partner’s reaction.
 Is he so egotistically driven that he won’t take a second look back?
 Will he say ending the relationship is “your choice?”
 No one needs that.
 The guy who fights for you, and the relationship, is the keeper.